spacetelescope/jwst_magic/README.md

 The user should specify in the script which observation number is desired.
 Values range from 1 to 7 inclusively (see image above).

+## 2. Mosaic Congrid
+This tool is a function taken out of the Mosaic Simulator and downsamples the input images into 100x100 images, which can then be fed to QUIP.
+The WCS header information needs to be modified in order for the scaling to be correct; in particular the CDELTX and
+CDX_Y keywords.